Build worlds for a living: Careers in Game - Art

 At Centennial College’s Story Arts Centre, creativity and commerce intersect as artistic students are taught how to make media, and how to succeed in the industry that makes that media.
-One such program is Game Art and Design, taught at the Story Arts Centre.
+One such program is Game - Art, taught at the Story Arts Centre.
 Game Art Students receive intensive hands-on training in current software and technology in a lab setting, learn how to build traditional 3D art assets, develop game environments and characters, and express their creativity.
 More than that, the program directly links students to careers.
 This was the case with graduate Helena Dufgran, who now works as an artist at Arc Productions.

 “I've always played video games, and have wanted to get into the industry for about eight years now,” Helena says of her motivation.
 “I previously did filmmaking and visual arts, so combining those with my love for games just suddenly made sense.”